contentauth/c2pa-python-example/README.md

 awslocal iam create-access-key --user-name test
 ```

-The command will log a result to your terminal that shoul look like this:
+The command displays the following output to the terminal:

 ```json
 {